gomorpheus/morpheus-cli-docs/CLI-Manual.md

 Apply an app.
 [app] is required.
 This is the name or id of an app.
 This is only supported by certain types of apps such as terraform.
+By default this executes two requests to validate and then apply the changes.
+The first request corresponds to the terraform plan command only.
+Use --no-validate to skip this step apply changes in one step.
 ```

 #### apps apply-security-groups